-Letter Grade Definition A + In addition to satisfying all conditions for A, There is high confidence throughout the execution phase that the project will be completed significantly under budget and/or ahead of schedule while meeting or exceeding all performance baselines; Α In addition to satisfying all conditions for B+, The Laboratory has identified and implemented practices that would allow the project scope to be significantly expanded if such were desirable, without impact on baseline cost or schedule; The Laboratory always provides exemplary project status reports on time to DOE and takes the initiative to communicate emerging problems or issues.
+Letter Grade Definition A+ In addition to satisfying all conditions for A, There is high confidence throughout the execution phase that the project will be completed significantly under budget and/or ahead of schedule while meeting or exceeding all performance baselines; А In addition to satisfying all conditions for B+, The Laboratory has identified and implemented practices that would allow the project scope to be significantly expanded if such were desirable, without impact on baseline cost or schedule; The Laboratory always provides exemplary project status reports on time to DOE and takes the initiative to communicate emerging problems or issues.
 Reviews identify environment, safety and health practices to be exemplary.
-There is high confidence throughout the execution phase that the project will meet its cost/schedule performance baseline; А- In addition to satisfying all conditions for B+, The Laboratory has identified practices that would allow for the project scope to be expanded if such were desirable, without impact on baseline cost or schedule; Problems are identified and corrected by the Laboratory promptly, with no impact on scope, cost or schedule The Laboratory provides particularly useful project status reports on time to DOE and regularly takes the initiative to communicate emerging problems or issues.
+There is high confidence throughout the execution phase that the project will meet its cost/schedule performance baseline; A- In addition to satisfying all conditions for B+, The Laboratory has identified practices that would allow for the project scope to be expanded if such were desirable, without impact on baseline cost or schedule; Problems are identified and corrected by the Laboratory promptly, with no impact on scope, cost or schedule The Laboratory provides particularly useful project status reports on time to DOE and regularly takes the initiative to communicate emerging problems or issues.
 Reviews identify environment, safety and health practices to exceed expectations.
 There is high confidence throughout the execution phase that the project will meet its cost/schedule performance baseline;

-The Laboratory has achieved each of the following objectives: • The project meets CD-2 performance measures; The Laboratory provides sustained leadership and commitment to environment, safety and health; B + • Reviews regularly recognize the Laboratory for being proactive in the management of the execution phase of the project; • To a large extent, problems are identified and corrected by the Laboratory with little, or no impact on scope, cost or schedule; • DOE is kept informed of project status on a regular basis; reviews regularly indicate project is expected to meet its cost/schedule performance baseline. В The Laboratory provides sustained leadership and commitment to environment, safety and health BUT • The project fails to meet expectations in one of the remaining areas listed underB+.
-B- The Laboratory provides sustained leadership and commitment to environment, safety and health BUT D- • The project fails to meet expectations in several of the areas listed under B+ The Laboratory provides sustained leadership and commitment to environment, safety and health BUT The project fails to meet expectations in several of the areas listed under B+ С AND • Reviews indicate project remains at risk of breaching its cost/schedule performance baseline; Reports to DOE can vary in degree of completeness The project fails to meet conditions for B+ in at least one of the following areas: Reviews indicate project is likely to breach its cost/schedule performance baseline; D Laboratory commitment to environment, safety and health issues is inadequate; Reports to DOE are largely incomplete; Laboratory commitment to the project has subsided.
-The project fails to meet conditions for B+ in at least one of the following areas: Laboratory falsifies data during project execution phase; Shows disdain for executing the project within minimal standards for environment, F • Snows disdain for executing the project within minimal standards for environment, safety or health, Г Fails to keep DOE informed of project status; Recent reviews indicate that the project is expected to breach its cost/schedule performance baseline.
+The Laboratory has achieved each of the following objectives: • The project meets CD-2 performance measures; • The Laboratory provides sustained leadership and commitment to environment, safety and health; B+ • Reviews regularly recognize the Laboratory for being proactive in the management of the execution phase of the project; • To a large extent, problems are identified and corrected by the Laboratory with little, or no impact on scope, cost or schedule; • DOE is kept informed of project status on a regular basis; reviews regularly indicate project is expected to meet its cost/schedule performance baseline.
+The Laboratory provides sustained leadership and commitment to environment, safety and В health BUT • The project fails to meet expectations in one of the remaining areas listed under B+.
+The Laboratory provides sustained leadership and commitment to environment, safety and B- health BUT The project fails to meet expectations in several of the areas listed under B+ The Laboratory provides sustained leadership and commitment to environment, safety and health PLUT The project foils to meet expectations in groups of the energy listed under PL health BUT The project fails to meet expectations in several of the areas listed under B+ AND С • Reviews indicate project remains at risk of breaching its cost/schedule performance baseline; • Reports to DOE can vary in degree of completeness Reports to DOE can vary in degree of completeness The project fails to meet conditions for B+ in at least one of the following areas: D • Reviews indicate project is likely to breach its cost/schedule performance baseline; U Laboratory commitment to environment, safety and health issues is inadequate; Reports to DOE are longely incomplete; Laboratory commitment to the project has • Reports to DOE are largely incomplete; Laboratory commitment to the project has subsided.
+The project fails to meet conditions for B+ in at least one of the following areas: Laboratory falsifies data during project execution phase; Shows disdain for executing the project within minimal standards for environment, F • Shows distant for executing the project within minimal standards for environment, safety or health, L. Fails to keep DOE informed of project status; Recent reviews indicate that the project is expected to breach its cost/schedule performance baseline.
+L 1 4